vsiles/nix-tooling/lua/README.md

 plugin to try and provide auto-completion in nix files.

 ## TODO
-turn this into a proper nvim module so I can install it using lazy
+- turn this into a proper nvim module so I can install it using lazy
+- improve perf: things will be loaded on the first completion so that first occurrence can be slow

 ## Builtins completion